zzadxz/RATTM/README.md

 ### 4. Add Firebase Credentials and Environment Variables

-- You will need to add a `rattm-cred-firebase.json` file for Firebase credentials.
+- Create a `backend/django-api/Rattm/rattm-cred-firebase.json` file.
+This will store your Firebase credentials.
+Paste into the file the JSON in [this Discord message](https://discord.com/channels/1281256285618307082/1283811324018556938/1291457826463678505).
 This file should not be committed to the repository.
-Ensure it is added locally and properly referenced in your `.env` file.

-- Example `.env` file:
+- Create a `.env` file (in the root directory).
+The file should be of this format:

     ```bash
-    FIREBASE_CREDENTIAL_PATH="backend/django-api/RattmWeb/rattm-cred-firebase.json"
-    MOCK_JSON_PATH="backend/django-api/resources/mockdata.csv"
+    FIREBASE_CREDENTIAL_PATH="[root project path]/backend/django-api/RattmWeb/rattm-cred-firebase.json"
+    MOCK_JSON_PATH="[root project path]/backend/django-api/resources/mockdata.csv"
     ```

-- Your `.env` file should also contain necessary Firebase configurations and other secrets (like API keys).
-Be sure to reference this `.env` in your Python scripts for loading environment variables.
+... where `[root project path]` is the absolute path to the root.
+You can find this by entering `pwd` into the terminal from the root directory.

+Alternatively, you could navigate to `rattm-cred-firebase.json` and `mockdata.csv` in the VS code file tree, right click on them, and click "Copy Path" to get the absolute paths to these files.

 ### 5. Install Next.js Dependencies

-Navigate to the frontend directory and install the necessary packages:
+Navigate to the `frontend` directory and install the necessary packages:

 ```bash
 cd frontend